isomerpages/moe-zhangdepri/_non-ip-core-curriculum/Aesthetics.md

   </tr>
 </tbody>
 </table>

-##### **Music Curriculum**
+<p><strong>Music Curriculum</strong></p>

-The School’s Music Curriculum consists of a progressive 6-year programme in music education which incorporates musical experiences that encompass listening, creating and performing of music.
+<p>The School&rsquo;s Music Curriculum consists of a progressive 6-year programme in music education which incorporates musical experiences that encompass listening, creating and performing of music.&nbsp;</p>

-The curriculum aims to equip students with the ability for creative expression and communication through music.
-This includes exposure to an array of music repertoire to expand their musical experiences and the opportunity to learn and play a range of musical instruments such as the recorder, electronic keyboard, ukulele and Cajon.
+<p>The curriculum aims to equip students with the ability for creative expression and communication through music.
+This includes exposure to an array of music repertoire to expand their musical experiences and the opportunity to learn and play a range of musical instruments such as the electronic keyboard, ukulele, the Cajon and STOMP instruments.</p>

-##### **Key Programmes for Different Levels**
+<p><strong>Key Programmes for Different Levels</strong></p>
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;